ScanNet/cvpr2020workshop/_pages/home.md

   <div class="col-md-12">
     <a href="http://www.cvlibs.net"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/andreas_geiger.png" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="http://www.cvlibs.net">Andreas Geiger</a></b> is a professor of computer science heading the Autonomous Vision Group (AVG) at the University of Tubingen and the MPI for Intelligent Systems in Tubingen, Germany.
-His research is focused on 3D scene understanding, reconstruction, motion estimation, generative modeling and sensory-motor control in the context of autonomous systems.
-His work aims to make artificial intelligent systems such as self-driving cars or household robots more autonomous, efficient, robust and safe.
+      <b><a href="http://www.cvlibs.net">Andreas Geiger</a></b> is professor at the University of Tübingen and group leader at the Max Planck Institute for Intelligent Systems.
+Prior to this, he was a visiting professor at ETH Zürich and a research scientist at MPI-IS.
+He studied at KIT, EPFL and MIT and received his PhD degree in 2013 from the KIT.
+His research interests are at the intersection of 3D reconstruction, motion estimation, scene understanding and sensory-motor control.
+He maintains the KITTI vision benchmark.
     </p>
   </div>
 </div><br>